 Second-degree burglary, C.R.S.
 18-4-203.
 When a person goes inside a building, house, apartment, motel room, garage or business intending to commit some crime (except trespass), they can be charged here.
 This degree of Burglary is different than the previous one because no one is assaulted or menaced, and no one has a weapon or explosive.
 The severity of this crime is lessened by the absence of these factors.
 We often see this crime charged against kids who enter into a garage to look for beer in a refrigerator.
 Theft is the underlying crime – apart from the wrongful entry.
 A garage is considered part of the home, which is a dwelling.
 If entry in made into a home, this can be charged as a class three felony.
 If it is a non-dwelling or business, it is usually charged as a class four felony.

-What are Burglary Tools?
+What Are Burglary Tools?

 Click for a full article on: Possession of burglary tools, C.R.S.
 18-4-205.
-Shoplifting with magnets, pliers, screwdrivers, or other tools used to defeat a security system in a store will often be charged under this class five felony, with one to three years in prison possible.
+Shoplifting with magnets, pliers, screwdrivers, or other tools used to defeat a security system in a store will often be charged as a class five felony, with one to three years in prison possible.
 On some occasions, we see professionals trying to gain entry into a home or business, but were caught before going inside.
 In this instance, the possession of the burglary tools is charged.
 It is not necessary that the tools be used to pick or pry open a lock.
 Tools which could pry open a window, door or gate easily qualify.

 Any person contacted or stopped by police for suspicion of Burglary should politely refuse to speak with police, witnesses or any victim.
 Quickly contact our experienced criminal defense lawyers so they can begin work at once on your side, as we lobby for you with police, victims or the District Attorney.
 We can be reached 24 / 7 at 303-731-0719.
 Our payment plans will ensure that you have the type of excellent representation others have when charged with this serious crime.
 Above all else, always exercise your right to remain silent and call us quickly.
 Together, we can protect your future.